NRGN2ART/Network-IV/Rebooted/LaserCut/README.txt

   The console was generaed using this online generator and then adding elements (holes for buttons, speakers, etc.):
        https://boxes.hackerspace-bamberg.de/Console?language=en

-  The display "matrix" wos was generated using this online generator with some manual edits to fix bugs in the generator in handling 16x64 leds:
+  The display "matrix" was was generated using this online generator with some manual edits to fix bugs in the generator in handling 16x64 leds:
        https://boxes.hackerspace-bamberg.de/Matrix?language=en